CGum/blackjack/README.md

 • If the dealers hand goes over 21 the player wins.
 If the dealers hand is between 17 and 21 (inclusive) then the winner is whoever has the bigger hand.

-Following is a picture of going a round with the dealer.
+Following is an image of playing a round with the dealer.

 ![p](https://user-images.githubusercontent.com/35476666/125219827-65fe8a80-e27a-11eb-860b-249817e5f0b2.PNG)